krishnamoorthy-b/apache-kafka/README.md

 # apache-kafka
-- Why need kafka
+- what is kafka
-- Where to use
 - What is zookeeper
-- How it's works
+- apache pulsar vs kafka vs flink
 - Architecture
 ### Let start setup
 #### Step 1: